Bundesliga: Bayern Munich one win away from title after beating Gladbach | DW | 13.06.2020

 FT Bayern 2-1 Gladbach — That's the match and it was a pretty entertaining affair, though with few truly clear-cut chances in the second half.
 Gladbach really tapered off and appeared to be content to settle for a draw.
 Bayern, like the defending champions they are, continued to probe and got their reward.

-A nice combination from Pavard and Goretzka clinched the victory and only a inconceivable disaster could deny them claiming an eighth straight Bundesliga title.
+A nice combination from Pavard and Goretzka clinched the victory and only a disaster would deny them claiming an eighth straight Bundesliga title.

 As for Gladbach, they'll be disappointed they couldn't build on a very promising first half.
 They could now lose fourth spot to Leverkusen, who travel to Schalke on Sunday.